RUKENZILAN/Agentic-Financial-Analysisfor-CEO_CFO/README.md

 Live progress counter for all engines (previously Ollama-only — now Claude/Gemini also show "X seconds elapsed") Larger context window and output token budget (fewer truncated responses on Ollama)

+**If you would like to buy the product, please visit our checkout page: https://pi314.lemonsqueezy.com/checkout/buy/5b270c7f-84ea-4eb0-a55a-c0b5fe92dff3**

 ⚠️ For accurate ratio calculation, it is essential that the row labels in your file (e.g. "Current Assets," "Equity," "Net Sales") use common, generally accepted financial terminology similar to the example file.
 Company-specific codes, abbreviations, or highly unconventional terminology may not be recognized.